bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">date_earliest_value (optional)</div>

-[date](#date) (date) The earliest date allowed to be entered on the date option, as an ISO-8601 formatted string. format: date
+Date (date) The earliest date allowed to be entered on the date option, as an ISO-8601 formatted string. format: date

 </p>
 <div class="param">date_latest_value (optional)</div>

-[date](#date) (date) The latest date allowed to be entered on the date option, as an ISO-8601 formatted string. format: date
+Date (date) The latest date allowed to be entered on the date option, as an ISO-8601 formatted string. format: date

 </p>
 <div class="param">file_types_mode (optional)</div>

-[String](#string) (file) The kind of restriction on the file types that can be uploaded with a file upload option.
+String: (file) The kind of restriction on the file types that can be uploaded with a file upload option.
 Values: `specific` - restricts uploads to particular file types; `all` - allows all file types.

 </p>
 <div class="param-enum-header">Enum:</div>